Professor and Head, Biomedical and Health Information Sciences

 1919 W. Taylor St., 235 AHSB

-Dr. Anthony Faiola is professor and head of the Department of Biomedical and Health Information Sciences in the College of Applied Health Sciences at the University of Illinois at Chicago.
-Formally, he was associate professor (2001-16), executive associate dean (2008-13), and founding director of the Human-Computer Interaction Program (2002-14) in the Indiana University School of Informatics and Computing, Indianapolis.
+Dr. Anthony Faiola is Professor and Head of the Department of Biomedical and Health Information Sciences, College of Applied Health Sciences, the University of Illinois at Chicago.
+Formally, he was Associate Professor (2001-16), Executive Associate Dean (2008-13), and Founding Director of the Human-Computer Interaction Program (2002-14) at the Indiana University School of Informatics and Computing, Indianapolis.